voedger/voedger-internals/concepts/motivation/motivation.md

 - It shall be easy for Admin to build a cluster and replace a failed node.

-Voedger primarily uses Cassandra/Scylla as a database management system and is designed to be as transparent as possible for Developers and Admin.
-Developers are not aware of the underlying database system at all.

-Admin should have an idea of what is going on in the system, but we have simplified the process as much as possible.

 Voedger provides a special utility called `ctool`.
 It expects Admin to provide the addresses of the nodes, which should have a clean Ubuntu installation, and `ctool` will handle the rest.

 - To create a cluster: `ctool init <node1-address> <node2-address> <node3-address>...`
 - To replace a node: `ctool replace <old-node-address> <new-node-address>`

-### Operation: Simple Monitoring and Alerting

-- It shall be easy for Admin to monitor the system and receive alerts.
+As a result of this command all necessary software will be installed and configured on the nodes:

+- Scylla/Cassandra.
+- Prometheus.
-The `ctool` utility installs and configures Prometheus and Grafana on the nodes, providing comprehensive dashboards out of the box.
+- Grafana, with comprehensive dashboards out of the box.